Why the best five yoga poses for meditation?

 How to do meditation?

 Let me take the first inquiry first.

 The first and foremost benefit of meditation is: it takes the stress out.
-If you meditate daily, you wear out the stress that has been accumulated throughout the day.
+If you meditate daily, you wear out the stress that has accumulated throughout the day.
 That said, your emotional prosperity is guaranteed.

 Let us go to the subsequent inquiry.
 How to do meditation?

 Getting mastery over a sitting posture is the first step.
 This is because you have to be in a consistent posture without an obstacle for quite a while.
 Mastering a posture makes you comfortable in that seated position regardless of the time you spent on it.
 That’s why Sage Patanjali defines Asana as the one that gives steadiness and comfort.
-Patanjali’s Asana means the Asana for meditation.
+Patanjali’s Asana means Asana for meditation.